MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 #### Scopes

 List of [scopes](/azure/active-directory/develop/developer-glossary#scopes) you want authenticated users to have once signed in.

-Use spaces to separate multiple scopes.
-Make sure you're only setting the necessary scopes, and follow the [Least privilege access control principle](/windows-server/identity/ad-ds/plan/security-best-practices/implementing-least-privilege-administrative-models).
-If you're using a custom scope, use the full URI including the exposed Application ID URI.
+Use spaces to separate multiple scopes, only set necessary scopes, and follow the [Least privilege access control principle](/windows-server/identity/ad-ds/plan/security-best-practices/implementing-least-privilege-administrative-models).

 To find this information when using Azure AD, go to the **API permissions** page under the **API / Permissions** name section.

-For custom scopes defined by an exposed API, you'll need to include the API ID.
-On the **Expose an API** page, prepend the **Application ID URI** and ending slash `/` to the scope name.
+For custom scopes defined by an exposed API, you'll need to use the full URI, including the exposed Application ID URI.
+On the **Expose an API** page, prepend the **Application ID URI** and ending slash (`/`) to the scope name.
 For example, if your custom scope name is `app.scope.sso`, and the **Application ID URI** is `api://1234-4567`, then you would enter `api://1234-4567/app.scope.sso` as the scope.

 #### Token URL template